IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 display all geometry that is part of any selected components, even if those components have a preview=off state.
-6. **Document Preview Settings:** Grasshopper has a default color scheme for selected (semi-transparent green) and unselected (semi-transparent red) geometry.
+6. **Document Preview Settings:** Grasshopper has a default color scheme for how selected (semi-transparent green) and unselected (semi-transparent red) geometry appears in Rhino.
 It is possible to override this color scheme with the Document Preview Settings dialog.
 7. **Preview Mesh Quality:** For optimization purposes, these settings allow you to control the quality of the mesh/surface display of the geometry rendered in Rhino.
 Higher quality settings will cause longer calculation times, whereas